Beginner’s Guide to Lean Production

 Jidoka is the process that helps to design the equipment to partially automate the manufacturing process and quality control system in case of any defects detection so that the production can be stopped at right times thus leading to waste reduction and defect free high quality product.

 - Poka Yoke

-Poka Yoke is also known as error proofing and defects prevention with the aim of achieving zero defects and with zero wastages making manufacturing process more efficient.
+Poka-Yoke is also known as error-proofing and defects prevention with the aim of achieving zero defects and with zero wastages making the manufacturing process more efficient.

-SMED stands for Single Minute Exchange of Dies which focus on reduction of production variants changeover times to less than ten minutes of time leading to reduction in waiting times.
+SMED stands for Single Minute Exchange of Dies which focuses on the reduction of production variants changeover times to less than ten minutes of time leading to a reduction in waiting times.

 Where Manufacturing Process Waste Comes From?